-Sadly there were a number of drawbacks to the plan, only one of our group had an Xbox One – that was a major stumbling block seeing it was an exclusive to the system.
-Luckily with the recent release of the Xbox One X one group member decide to trade in his PS4 and the other upgraded for the additional power, meaning I had first dibs on the leftover original machine.
+Sadly there were a number of drawbacks to the plan, only one of our group had an Xbox One – that was a major stumbling block seeing it was exclusive to the system.
+Luckily with the recent release of the Xbox One X, one group member decided to trade in his PS4 and the other upgraded for the additional power, meaning I had first dibs on the leftover original machine.

 Our second attempt played out much better with us finding the island and collecting the chest before returning it to the closest outpost to collect our reward.

 The gameplay mechanics feel super polished and every button press works as you would expect.
 It all helps to make the game feel natural to control and intuitive.
-On a long voyage there’s nothing better than setting a course then playing a little sea shanties while the others dance, drink and be merry.
+On a long voyage, there’s nothing better than setting a course, playing little sea shanties while the others dance, drink and be merry.
 An occasional lag issue can cause players to jump around or even fall overboard but I’m not sure that’s entirely down to the game.
 Sea of Thieves is absolutely stunning to look at whatever iteration of Xbox you are playing on.
-The character and ship models are solid with a cartoon like quantity.
-The sea is probably the best looking in any game to date but it’s the little touches that really make this stand out, the sunsets for example are simply stunning.
+The character and ship models are solid with a cartoon-like quantity.
+The sea is probably the best looking in any game to date but it’s the little touches that really make this stand out, the sunsets, for example, are simply stunning.